Platform Innovation

 Edge-First Data Pipeline

-On-Device AI & Cloud Intelligence
+On-Device Inference & Cloud Intelligence

 Security Model